Gulfy034/skya-pjt-web/README.md

 2. do not use deno (another node package solution) because there's a issue of using SWC instead of babel.

+3. Very unstable now, please do not as a learning example.

 ## License

 1. The website codes(including html files, style files, components files, translation files) **don't have License**.
 And because of that, **no modify-and-republish or copy-and-republish without author's permission**, and also **not in commercial use**.
 You can clone this repository and run locally, create a issue or a discussion of this website repository.